Calvary Lutheran Church

 - Voters’ Assembly

 The Voters’ Assembly shall consist of all voting members present at a regular or special meeting of the congregation.
-The congregation, through the Voters’ Assembly, shall have final authority in managing its internal and external affairs.
+The congregation, through the Voters’ Assembly, shall have final authority in managing all its affairs.

 There shall be a Board of Directors of the congregation, which shall be called the Policy and Governance Board, that shall be the elected governing body representing the congregation.
 The Policy and Governance Board shall consist of the Chairman, Vice Chairman, Secretary, and two members elected at large.
 The Policy and Governance Board shall have the authority to establish such boards, committees, and ad hoc groups as they deem proper and necessary to carry out the mission of the congregation.
 Subject to the overriding authority of the Voters’ Assembly, the Policy and Governance Board shall have complete responsibility and authority for the governance of the congregation and all of its business and spiritual affairs, except for the following matters which are specifically reserved for the Voters’ Assembly: